Food and drink firms bring in record £22bn in exports

 “We must now build on this platform in order to take advantage of new opportunities and the growing global appetite for great British and Northern Irish manufacturing as we leave the EU.”

-To discuss your export strategy please get in touch with Tony Summers on 01293 227670.
+To discuss your export strategy please get in touch with our team on 01293 227670.